Ctrl-Z-Development/realestatetechnologies/README.md

-We are a new startup focused on integrating new technologies into the real estate software landscape.
+## We are pathing the way to a new Real Estate industry
+At RET, we create solutions that bring the Real Estate industry into the 21st century.